yasserbdj96/hiphp/README.md

 # Install:
 # If you encounter problems with installation and operation, please repeat the process by giving root permission.
-❯ bash install.sh -i
+❯ bash install.sh --install
 ❯ hiphp

 # Update:
-❯ bash install.sh -up
+❯ bash install.sh --update

 # Usage: hiphp [OPTION]